Effect of Noncommutative Geometry on Accretion Disks around RGI-Schwarzschild Black Hole: Geodesics in the -deformed RGI-Schwarzschild space-time

-From Fig.(\ref{Fig1-f(r)vsr}), we have obtained that for the critical value $\tilde{\omega} = \tilde{\omega}_c = \frac{16}{27} \simeq 0.6$, the two horizons merge, corresponding to a black hole.
-For $\tilde{\omega} < \tilde{\omega}_c \simeq 0.3$, the space-time admits two distinct horizons such that one is an inner Cauchy horizon and the other is an outer event horizon.
-For $\tilde{\omega} > \tilde{\omega}_c \simeq 0.9$, there is no event horizon, which means a naked singularity develops.
+Since the effects of non-commutativity are expected to be small, we obtain $a p^{0} \simeq 0.1$, where $p^{0}$ denotes the energy scale associated with the $\kappa$-deformed space-time, typically taken to be of the order of the black hole mass.
+At such high energies comparable to the Planck scale, non-commutative corrections become relevant \cite{Bhanu}.
+From Fig.(\ref{Fig1-f(r)vsr}), we have obtained that for the critical value $\tilde{\omega} \simeq 0.39 = \tilde{\omega}_c$, the two horizons merge, corresponding to a black hole.
+For $\tilde{\omega} \simeq 0.19 < \tilde{\omega}_c$, the space-time admits two distinct horizons such that one is an inner Cauchy horizon and the other is an outer event horizon.
+For $\tilde{\omega} \simeq 0.59 > \tilde{\omega}_c $, there is no event horizon, which means a naked singularity develops.
 This analysis demonstrates how the causal structure of the $\kappa$-deformed RGI-Schwarzschild space-time is sensitively influenced by the value of the running parameter $\tilde{\omega}$.
 After analyzing the horizon structure and singularity behaviour of the $\kappa$-deformed RGI-Schwarzschild space-time, we study the motion of test particles by explicitly solving the geodesic equations derived from the modified line element.